martaluc/CorePeel_activeSubnetwork/README.md

 	1)  DEGs_enrich.txt includes the p-value for each module.

-	2) MultipleModules.txt contains all the significant modules according to the p-value threshold (defaulf 0.01).
+	2) MultipleModules.txt contains all the significant modules according to the p-value threshold (default 0.01).

 	3) SingleModule.txt includes all the genes of the active subnetwork after merging all the significant modules.